FADA ENGINEERING

 Advantages:

-Wide capacity range (10–400 tons)
+• Wide capacity range (10–400 tons)

-Eco-friendly and quiet
+• Eco-friendly and quiet

-Flexible operation indoors and out
+• Flexible operation indoors and outdoors

 Disadvantages:

-Not ideal for narrow or complex paths
+• Not ideal for very narrow or complex paths

-Industrial logistics, construction yards, manufacturing zones
+Applications: Industrial logistics, construction yards, manufacturing

 14. Self-Propelled Elevating Transporter (SPET)